blakeembrey/atom-dash/README.md

 Look up the word under your cursor or selected text by pressing `ctrl-h`.
 This uses a scoped search and searches based on the current file name and selected syntax.
 If you want to search all documentation, press `ctrl-alt-h`.

-**Hint:** To open avoid activating Dash, add `shift` to the command.
+**Hint:** To look up a word without bringing Dash to the front, add `shift` to the command.
 E.g. `ctrl-shift-h`.
-This is useful when Dash is already visible - such as a dual monitor setup.
+This is useful when Dash is already visible - such as on a dual monitor setup.

 ### Adding Docsets